-Download: This Week’s Parish Newsletter or view it below.
+Download: This Week’s Parish Newsletter

 By DEACON BARRY MELLISH Deacon Aidan and I are privileged to be part-time Honorary Chaplains working at the PRUH.
 What does a Hospital Chaplain do?
 The chaplain is there to provide a listening ear, emotional support and spiritual support to patients, relatives and friends, and hospital staff.
 We provide support during a crisis, as well…

 By DEACON BARRY MELLISH The Forty Days of Lent have a great biblical precedent, not least in the forty years the people of Israel wondered the desert in search of the Promised Land.
 The example for our own practice of “Quadragesima” lies in the forty days Jesus was in the wilderness before he undertook his…

 There are people who talk all the time – or perhaps it just seems that way!
 We could be one of them and not realise it.
 Perhaps it is our personality or we are so full of ideas that we cannot wait to explain them all.
 Or perhaps it is our ego: what we say must be more important than whatever anyone else has to say so they never get a word in edgeways.
 It takes all sorts to make the world!
 But there is a lesson to be learned from this and it affects us all.

 By DEACON BARRY MELLISH

 Time spent at home during lockdown seems an excellent opportunity to catch up with some modern or contemporary spiritual authors and their books.
 The problem is how to get hold of these if all the local libraries are shut.